PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/122/answer-0-1-2(3).md

     )
 ```

-This fix ensures that the blocks are sorted based on their types only, ignoring the block order within the DataFrame.

-With this fix, the `df1.equals(df2)` assertion in the test case `test_dataframe_not_equal` will return `False` as expected.
+With this replacement, the `equals` method should now correctly compare the blocks of the `DataFrame` objects and return `False` when the blocks have different locations.
+This fix should resolve the bug in the code and make the failing test pass.